 How to pasteurize honey?

 Place the honey bottles in saucepan filled with water and heat to 145° F (approximately 62° C) for about 30 min.
-Measure the moisture content with a refractometer (like this one this one).
+Measure the moisture content with a refractometer (like this one this one found on Amazon).
 Pasteurization will kill the yeast that causes fermentation.

 • In Malaysia